 How To Stop Sabotaging Yourself

-One of the reasons we end up sabotaging ourselves is because we’re a people-pleaser.
-Being a people-pleaser will mean you put the needs of others before your own, which means the things you want to achieve or do, won’t get done, thus you’re sabotaging yourself.
-But don’t worry, I’ve got you covered on how you can overcome that too, just check out my post: How To Stop Being A People-Pleaser.
+One of the reasons we end up sabotaging ourselves is that we’re a people-pleaser.
+Being a people-pleaser will mean you put the needs of others before your own, which means the things you want to achieve or do won’t get done, thus you’re sabotaging yourself.
+But don’t worry, I’ve got you covered on how you can overcome that too.
+Just check out my article: How To Stop Being A People-Pleaser.

 Pretty much any statement can be made positive by adding ‘I can’ at the start.
 For example, I can complete this task, I can learn a new skill, etc. other examples of positive affirmations are: